LuJiangTHU/NYAN_reuse/README.md

 In this code repository, most of core codes were directly downloaded from the code repository provided by the authors of original article (https://github.com/Chokyotager/NotYetAnotherNightshade.git).
 Original article used 650K molecular data from ZINC database to train their framework and then obtained a model named `ZINC-extmodel5hk-3M`.
 In contrast, we only used half of training data of original paper (325K molecules versus original 650K, and 325K is a subset of 650K) to retrain the NYAN framework and then obtained another model `ZINC-extmodel5hk-3M-325K`.
 Our reproduction experiments were based on this retrained NYAN model.

 ### Obtaining the training data and retraining NYAN
 The `/datasets/centres.smi` contains 700K molecular SMILEs.
 Original article used the anterior 650K as its training data, while we used the anterior 325K SMILEs.
-You can sequentially use the 3 scripts, including `get_maccs_morgan.py`, `get_mordred.py`, and `make_3m.py` in the folder of `/misc-code/fingerprinting/`, to obtain the combined training set named `'datasets/3m_512.tsv'`.
+You can sequentially use the 3 scripts, including `get_maccs_morgan.py`, `get_mordred.py`, and `make_3m.py` in the folder of `/misc-code/fingerprinting/`, to obtain the combined training set named `'datasets/3m_512.tsv'` (Since the generated `'3m_512.tsv'` is too large, we did not directly place it in this repository, so please generate it by yourself).

 The `config.json` can be used to control the training configurations including the number of training data.
 Using the following command to retrain your own NYAN framework:
 ```sh